 Most smaller-size steel garage buildings are installed in about half a day.
 This includes the metal carports in our inventory as well.
 The larger buildings should be installed in one day.

 What Is the Difference Between the Regular, Boxed-Eave, and Vertical-Roof Steel Garages?

-Yes, you can make garages taller in 1-foot increments for up to 16-foot legs.
+Yes, you can make our steel garages taller in 1-foot increments for up-to-16-foot legs.

 Do the Steel Garages Come in Wider and Longer Sizes?

-Can the Metal Garages Be Made in a Custom Width or Length?
+Can Metal Garages Be Made in a Custom Width or Length?

 Yes, we can make metal garages in a custom size, but we’ll charge you for the larger standard size when we do so.
 For example, let’s say you need a 17-foot-wide garage and the standard widths are either 12 feet or 18 feet.
 In this case, we’d charge you for the 18-foot model.
 This rule applies to length as well: If you need the length to be 24 feet and the 26-foot model is too long, we can make the base 24 feet long, but we’ll charge you for the 26-foot model.
 When figuring out the size you need, remember that when we say 26 feet long, that figure includes a 6-inch overhang on the front and back ends, so the exact base is 25 feet long.

 What Size Do I Need My Concrete Pad to Be?

 All of the widths of our metal garage kits for sale are the exact base rail dimensions; the length listed includes a 6-inch overhang on the front and back ends.
 If you order a 24-by-26 size, you want your concrete slab to be exactly 25 feet wide by 26 feet long.

 What Is the Metal Garage Warranty?